-- Getting started
+- Getting Started

 - Your First Contribution

-- Contributor Workflow
+- Contribution Workflow

 Code of Conduct

-Volcano is a community project driven by its community which strives to promote a healthy, friendly and productive environment.
-The goal of the community is to develop a volcano system which is useful for runnning high performance workloads such as AI, ML,Deep Learning Application on top of Kubernetes.
-To build a such volcano system at such scale requires the support of a community with similar aspirations.
+Volcano is an open-source project driven by the Volcano community, which strives to promote a healthy, friendly, and productive environment.
+The community is committed to developing a system that helps running high-performance workloads, such as AI, ML, and deep learning applications, on Kubernetes.
+Building such a system would be impossible without the support of community contributors with similar aspirations.

 Your First Contribution

-Work on an issue
+Work on an Issue

-/assign @yourself on an issue,
+/assign @yourself on an issue.

 File an Issue